jreisinger/docs/data/notes/Net/nginx.md

 ```

 * [$http_upgrade](https://stackoverflow.com/questions/57898995/how-dose-nginx-get-the-value-of-http-upgrade) - source variable.
 It gets value from the request's `upgrade` header.
 * $connection_upgrade - new variable whose value depends on $http_upgrade.
 If $http_upgrade exists and is an empty string it gets set to `close`.
-In all other cases it will be set to `Upgrade`.
+In all other cases it will be set to `upgrade`.

 # Reverse proxy